defold/defold.github.io/terms-and-conditions.md

 **5. LICENCE TO THE DEFOLD ADDITIONAL MATERIALS**

-5.1 Subject to your compliance with the Defold Licence Terms, we grant you, for the duration of the legalprotection of the intellectual property rights contained therein a non-exclusive, non-transferable, worldwide, royalty-free licence to:
+5.1 Subject to your compliance with the Defold Licence Terms, we grant you, for the duration of the legal protection of the intellectual property rights contained therein a non-exclusive, non-transferable, worldwide, royalty-free licence to:

  * copy and redistribute the Defold Game Templates, the Built-In Files and the Defold Materials as part of the Games only;